 Pattern button

-The currently-loaded pattern displays in the Pattern button.
-Click on the Pattern button to display the Pattern window from which you can load a shading pattern described in the "Drawing patterns" section of this chapter.
+The currently loaded pattern displays in the Pattern button.
+Click on the Pattern button to display the Pattern window from which you can load the black-andwhite shading patterns described in the "Drawing patterns" section of this chapter.